 I’m not planning on being a licensed mental health professional.
 Is this the right degree for me?

-Yes, this degree will be a great fit if you are fascinated by understanding others’ thoughts, feelings, and behaviors and want to apply that knowledge to lead others to flourishing.
+Yes, this degree will be a great fit if you are fascinated by understanding others’ thoughts, feelings, and behaviors and want to apply that knowledge to lead others to flourish.
 This degree is designed for professionals and those working in fields where having a deeper understanding of the human condition can enhance their effectiveness.
-Whether you are working in a ministry, business, health care, human services or other settings, this degree can be a fantastic asset in increasing your effectiveness in working with and leading others.
+Whether you are working in a ministry, business, health care, human services, or other settings, this degree can be a fantastic asset in increasing your effectiveness in working with and leading others.

 What jobs can I get with an M.S. in Psychology degree from DMU?

 With these skills and scientific knowledge of psychology, through Catholic-Christian teachings on human dignity, students are equipped for a wide variety of job opportunities of over 60+ career options such as but not limited to: